- M.S., University of Alaska Fairbanks

 - B.A., Bowdoin College

-I study particle dynamics and water clarity at local, regional, and global scales.
+My work focuses on water clarity and light in aquatic ecosystems at local, regional, and global scales.
 At local scales, my most recent field research focuses on how oysters in aquaculture settings mediate hydrodynamics, suspended particle characteristics, and water clarity.
 At regional scales, I investigate long term trends in Chesapeake Bay water clarity using observations and numerical modeling.
 I combine three methods to evaluate how water clarity has declined and potentially improved: a cruise-based dataset, satellite data, and 3D numerical modeling with the ChesROMS estuarine carbon and biogeochemistry (ECB) model.
 At global scales, I study marine particles as seen by optical imaging devices.
 For my M.S. work, I studied particle characteristics using the Underwater Vision Profiler (UVP) which photographs and sizes marine particles to investigate the total potential particulate carbon flux to depth.

 - Pursuing Ph.D.
 Marine Science

-Dissertation: Water clarity and suspended particle dynamics in Chesapeake Bay: local effects of oyster aquaculture, large scale processes, and long-term controls.
+Dissertation: Water clarity in Chesapeake Bay: local effects, large scale processes, and long-term controls.

 - M.S.
 Oceanography, University of Alaska Fairbanks, 2015.

 Thesis: Investigating marine particle distributions and processes using in situ optical imaging in the Gulf of Alaska.